top of page

 States and Tribal governments bear the responsibility of establishing and enforcing assessment and cleanup standards for addressing environmental contamination at brownfield sites.
 In certain scenarios, the current property owner shoulders the financial burden of site assessment and clean-up, while in others, the property buyer assumes these obligations along with their associated costs.
 The EPA does not clean up brownfield sites- instead, they award competitive grants to government entities and certain non-profit organizations that can be used for cleanup activities.
 Funding for assessment and clean-up can be obtained through federal programs, such as the EPA's Brownfield Initiative.

-There is hesitation among real estate developers to redevelop brownfield sites because the uncertainty around contamination risk adds tremendous uncertainty to development projects.
+Properties located near brownfields are at a higher risk of contamination, which can affect property values and the potential for redevelopment.
+However, there is hesitation among real estate developers to redevelop brownfield sites because the uncertainty around contamination risk adds tremendous uncertainty to development projects.
 Compared to Greenfield sites, contaminated properties can be subject to a lengthy clean-up process, which can add significant costs to the project and cause substantial construction delays.
 As a result, many developers tend to avoid brownfield sites in favor of developing greenfield sites that have no previous industrial use.
 This preference has led to further urban sprawl and the loss of valuable open spaces.

 Generally, there are 3 phases involved in brownfield redevelopment that are undertaken by developers: